 Worldschooling can take many forms, including very flexible approaches like unschooling, child-led learning, and self-directed learning.
 However, some families choose to keep a more traditional education approach while engaging in world travel, by moving through a standardized homeschool curriculum or enrolling in a public online school.
 And some choose something more in the middle, like online learning through Prisma, which follows a set curriculum to ensure learners don’t have gaps, but also allows learners to go at their own pace, learn through creative projects, and follow a flexible schedule.
 Like all homeschooling, the idea is to allow families to tailor their child's education to their own interests and needs.

 There are many benefits to worldschooling.
 One of the most obvious is the opportunity for children to experience different cultures and worldviews.
 By traveling to new places, children are exposed to different languages, foods, customs, and ways of life.
 This can broaden their perspective and help them develop empathy and understanding for people from all over the world.
+You might enjoy this article about how the worldschooling of today resembles the "grand tours" of long ago.

 Worldschooling also provides many hands-on learning opportunities that traditional schools may not offer.
 For example, a child learning about ancient history can visit historical sites and museums to see artifacts up close.
 A child learning about marine biology can go on a snorkeling excursion to see marine life in its natural habitat.